redhat-openstack/website/source/blog/2017-03-22-the-journey-of-a-service-in-rdo.html.md

 When new contributors join RDO, they ask for recommendations about how to add new services and help RDO users to adopt it.
-This post is not a official policy document nor a detailed description about how to carry out some activities but provides some high level recommendations to newcomers based on what I have learned and observed in the last year working in RDO.
+This post is not a official policy document nor a detailed description about how to carry out some activities, but provides some high level recommendations to newcomers based on what I have learned and observed in the last year working in RDO.

 Note that you are not required to follow all these steps and even you can